 Gregory Johnson, the newly named president and executive director of the Center for the Advancement of Science in Space (Casis), hopes the International Space Station (ISS) can be a proving ground for a new type of commercial spaceflight just getting underway.
 The two private space-logistics vehicles NASA has shepherded into operation — the Orbital Sciences Corp.
 Cygnus and the SpaceX Dragon — could be the beginning of a much broader industry that builds on the sometimes difficult ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "New Casis Chief Sees Space Station As Commercial Space Incubator".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "New Casis Chief Sees Space Station As Commercial Space Incubator".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.